Jewish exodus from the Muslim world: Lebanon

 In November 1945, fourteen Jews were killed in anti-Jewish riots in Tripoli.
 Unlike in other Arab countries, the Lebanese Jewish community did not face grave peril during the 1948 Arab–Israel War and was reasonably protected by governmental authorities.
 Lebanon was also the only Arab country that saw a post-1948 increase in its Jewish population, principally due to the influx of Jews coming from Syria and Iraq.

-In 1948, there were approximately 24,000 Jews in Lebanon.
+The 1932 national census puts the country's Jewish population at around 3,500.
+In 1948, there were approximately 5,200 Jews in Lebanon.
+Their number increased after the first Arab-Israeli war to roughly 9000 in 1951, including an estimated 2000 Jewish asylum seekers.
 The largest communities of Jews in Lebanon were in Beirut, and the villages near Mount Lebanon, Deir al Qamar, Barouk, Bechamoun, and Hasbaya.
 While the French mandate saw a general improvement in conditions for Jews, the Vichy regime placed restrictions on them.
 The Jewish community actively supported Lebanese independence after World War II and had mixed attitudes toward Zionism.

 However, negative attitudes toward Jews increased after 1948, and, by 1967, most Lebanese Jews had emigrated—to Israel, the United States, Canada, and France.
 In 1971, Albert Elia, the 69-year-old Secretary-General of the Lebanese Jewish community, was kidnapped in Beirut by Syrian agents and imprisoned under torture in Damascus, along with Syrian Jews who had attempted to flee the country.
 A personal appeal by the U.N.
 High Commissioner for Refugees, Prince Sadruddin Aga Khan, to the late President Hafez al-Assad failed to secure Elia's release.

 The remaining Jewish community was particularly hard hit by the civil war in Lebanon, and by the mid-1970s, the community collapsed.
 In the 1980s, Hezbollah kidnapped several Lebanese Jewish businessmen, and in the 2004 elections, only one Jew voted in the municipal elections.
 There are now only between 20 and 40 Jews living in Lebanon.